vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 TILAK AND SOCIAL REFORM 53

-(8) One-tenth of the monthly income of every re- former should be devoted to public purposes.
+(8) One-tenth of the monthly income of every re###former should be devoted to public purposes.
 Neither Ranade nor Agarkar were willing to bind themselves with this pledge.
 However, on Nov. ist 1890, a meeting was held under the presidency of the late Hon.
 Rao Bahadur Nulkar to consider Mr. Tilak s proposals.
-At this meeting where both Mr. Ranade and Prof. (Dr. Sir) Bhandarkar were present, Mr. Tilak de- livered a speech which deserves to be recorded.
-He said — " There has been much tall talk but little action regarding social reform, with the result that even those reforms, the vital need of which has been generally ad- mitted have not been carried out into practice.
-We must not only see what reforms are required, but also whether and how far they are practicable and how they can be made popular ; for in reforming society, care ought to be taken to avoid the creation of any gulf between the people on the one hand and the refor- mers on the other.
-We must always carry public opi- nion with us ; and this can be done, inter alia, by secur- ing for our reforms the sanction of religion.
+At this meeting where both Mr. Ranade and Prof. (Dr. Sir) Bhandarkar were present, Mr. Tilak de###livered a speech which deserves to be recorded.
+He said — " There has been much tall talk but little action regarding social reform, with the result that even those reforms, the vital need of which has been generally ad###mitted have not been carried out into practice.
+We must not only see what reforms are required, but also whether and how far they are practicable and how they can be made popular ; for in reforming society, care ought to be taken to avoid the creation of any gulf between the people on the one hand and the refor###mers on the other.
+We must always carry public opi###nion with us ; and this can be done, inter alia, by secur###ing for our reforms the sanction of religion.
 I am in favour of Social Reform."
 He then discussed his 8 points and wound up by saying that modifications might here and there be made in his scheme and then